TonyPhipps/Games/Magic/cardconjurer.md

 # AI Prompt
 Render art for a Magic: The Gathering proxy.
-It should be just the art, sized as a full Magic card size, plus space for a 1/8 bleed edge, to make the card more printable.
+It should be just the art, no magic card frame, sized at 2200px wide and 3000px tall @ 800 DPI.
 The art style should be similar to those used in early Magic cards.
-The art should depict....
+The art should depict ...

 OR

 Render art for a Magic: The Gathering proxy.
-It should be just the art, no card frame.
+It should be just the art, no magic card frame, sized at 1640px wide and 1210px tall @ 800 DPI.
 The art style should be similar to those used in early Magic cards.
-The art should depict....
+The art should depict ...